-- (c) minimise to the greatest extent practicable, the extent of potential dust generating surfaces exposed on the site at any given point in time; - (d) operate a comprehensive air quality management system that uses a combination of predictive meteorological forecasting and real-time air quality monitoring data to guide the day to day planning of mining operations and the implementation of both proactive and reactive air quality mitigation measures to ensure compliance with the relevant conditions of this consent; - (e) install and operate a weather station with a 10 m high tower, located approximately between or at either dust monitoring stations SX9 and SX10, for use in managing potential air quality impacts to receivers situated to the south-east of the development; - (f) minimise the air quality impacts of the development during adverse meteorological conditions and extraordinary events (see Note d above under Tables 5-7); - (g) co-ordinate air quality management on site with the air quality management at nearby mines (ie. Glendell and Rix's Creek North mines) to minimise cumulative air quality impacts; and - (h) carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent, and report on this in the annual review referred to in condition 5 of Schedule 5.
+- 18. The Applicant must: - (a) implement all reasonable and feasible measures to minimise the odour, fume, spontaneous combustion and dust (including PM10 and PM{2.5}) emissions of the development, including through the proactive and reactive management for all emission sources (crustal and combustion); - (b) minimise visible air pollution generated by the development; - (c) minimise to the greatest extent practicable, the extent of potential dust generating surfaces exposed on the site at any given point in time; - (c1) take all reasonable steps to improve energy efficiency and reduce greenhouse gas emissions from the development; - (d) operate a comprehensive air quality management system that uses a combination of predictive meteorological forecasting and real-time air quality monitoring data to guide the day to day planning of mining operations and the implementation of both proactive and reactive air quality mitigation measures to ensure compliance with the relevant conditions of this consent; - (e) install and operate a weather station with a 10 m high tower, located approximately between or at either dust monitoring stations SX9 and SX10, for use in managing potential air quality impacts to receivers situated to the south-east of the development; - (f) minimise the air quality impacts of the development during adverse meteorological conditions and extraordinary events (see Note d above under Tables 5-7); - (g) co-ordinate air quality management on site with the air quality management at nearby mines (ie. Glendell and Rix's Creek North mines) to minimise cumulative air quality impacts; and - (h) carry out regular monitoring to determine whether the development is complying with the relevant conditions of this consent, and report on this in the annual review referred to in condition 5 of Schedule 5.